-Many of them share their thoughts with the wide audience, and we selected 19 blogs related to the Lean topic that you may find extremely helpful.
+Many of them share their thoughts with a wide audience, and we selected 19 blogs related to the Lean topic that you may find extremely helpful.
 Suitable for both beginners and seasoned practitioners, each of them is worth checking out.

-A Lean Journey – by Tim McMahon
+1) A Lean Journey – by Tim McMahon

 A proven leader in high tech manufacturing companies, he is passionate about quality improvement methods by actively learning, thinking and engaging people.
 If you are interested in Lean management practices, then you definitely have to visit Tim’s Lean blog, where you can find insightful tips and detailed explanations.

-The Lean Thinker – by Mark Rosenthal
+2) The Lean Thinker – by Mark Rosenthal

 He has helped various organizations to implement and understand continuous improvement.
 Whether you are a beginner or an advanced professional, in this Lean blog you may find valuable information about broad or more specific topics.

-Business901 – by Joe Dager
+3) Business901 – by Joe Dager

 Joe Dager is a Lean Six Sigma Black Belt and has experience in various industries.
 As a process thinker, he has always attached Lean to the way of implementing marketing and sales.
-Joe sincerely believes in continuous improvement and he dedicates his professional life to bring continuous improvement process to sales and marketing arena.
+Joe sincerely believes in continuous improvement and he dedicates his professional life to bring continuous improvement process to the sales and marketing arena.

 In addition to all the valuable blog posts, in Business901, you can enjoy podcast series where Joe Dager discusses different topics with thought leaders and edge thinkers from various industries.
 A Lean blog worth reading.